 Half a Million Malaysians Blacklisted & Are Not Allowed To Leave The Country

 If you are a driver and you have been blacklisted by the authorities, for example the Road Transport Department, then you cannot pay your road tax.
 Or you could even be prevented from renewing your driving license.
-You cannot even transfer a vehicle which is in your name.
-In short, a driver will find it next to impossible to drive.

 In a recent report, it is said half a million Malaysians are now reported to have been placed under a travel bar.
-This means the above people have been banned from leaving the country.
-In simple language, these people cannot travel overseas.
-They are now facing a travel bar.

 As many as 424,653 persons have been blacklisted.